Carpenter insurance

 Why Does a Carpenter Need Insurance?

 As a carpenter, every project demands precision, craftsmanship, and care.
 But even the best preparation can’t prevent every setback.
-From accidental damage to a client’s property, stolen tools, or jobsite injuries, carpenter insurance can help protect your business and keep you building with confidence.
+From accidental damage to a client’s property, stolen tools, or injuries to others, carpenter insurance can help protect your business and keep you building with confidence.

 What Type of Carpenter Insurance Do I Need?